rajnandan1/kener/docs/customize-site.md

+---
+title: Customize Site - Site.yaml - Kener
+description: Customize your Kener site using site.yaml
+---

 # Customize Site

-There is a folder called `src/lib/server/config`.
+There is a folder called `./config`.
 Inside which there is a `site.yaml` file.
 You can modify this file to have your own branding and do few other things.

 ## Sample site.yaml